handshake-org/HIPs/HIP-xxx-TCAP.md

 - `Unix Timestamp` the time till the provided address is reserved for usage
 - `URL` the wallet can call when a transaction was made, so that the address provider can mark the address as used

-The creation of a data set batch (many addresses) at once needs to be a wallet function.
+Creating a data set batch (many addresses at once) needs to be a wallet function.
 There could even be a feature to upload this batch to the TCAP service.
 Just to remind, such a batch of new addresses doesn't need to come from the same wallet as the name.
-In some cases it's probably preferrable to create/use a different wallet for this use case.
+In some cases it's probably preferrable to create/use a different wallet for such use case.

 ## Selective Address Provider